Logo

 Walk through Kamru village to the fort

-30 to 45 min one way
+20 to 30 min one way

 Seriously, do not skip this for a taxi ride.
-The lane from Sangla winds through apple orchards where you can smell the fruit in season, then past old Kinnauri houses with slate roofs and carved balconies blackened by decades of woodsmoke.
+The lane from Sangla winds through apple orchards where you can smell the fruit in season, then past old Kinnauri houses with dark slate roofs and carved balconies blackened by decades of woodsmoke.
 You pass small shrines with faded marigolds, stacked firewood drying against stone walls, and maybe a couple of goats blocking the path.
 The stone paved steps begin about halfway.
 They are uneven and worn smooth, and by the time you reach the first carved gate, you can hear the Baspa River below and your own breathing above.
 Walk the whole way if your knees allow it.
 Driving past all this means missing the best part.

 2